Video on our African history going back thousands of years

 Then in 2019, whole genome sequencing of 15 African populations covering all major continental linguistic groups, ecosystems, and lifestyles revealed archaic gene flow of 4 – 6% from an extinct ghost population into 4 sub-Saharan populations.
 This means that ancestors of modern sub-Saharan Africans interbred with a population of which we know nothing except that it was with an early divergent and now extinct ghost human lineage.

-Earlier this month, in 2020, researchers from the University of California in LA analysed 405 genomes from 4 West African populations and found genes of another unknown ancient African population in people alive today.
+Earlier in 2020, researchers from the University of California in LA analysed 405 genomes from four West African populations and found genes of another unknown ancient African population in people alive today.
 Up to a 5th of the modern populations DNA seems to come from these unknown ancestors, who probably lived around 500,000 years ago.
-It seems this ghost population split from the ancestors of Neanderthals and modern humans between 360,000 and 1m years ago.
+It seems this ghost population split from the ancestors of Neanderthals and modern humans between 360,000 and one million years ago.
 A group of perhaps 20,000 individuals then bred with the ancestors of modern West Africans at some point in the past 124,000 years.

 In January this year another study came out, which analysed the genome of 4 children from West Africa – specifically Cameroon.
 Although, sub-Saharan Africans are the most genetically diverse in the world, many share similar ancestry due to the Bantu expansion.
 This migration happened about 3 to 5000 years ago from West Africa and spread agriculture and language across the continent.
 Compared with the DNA of modern Africans, the genomes of these four children related more closely to those of the hunter-gatherer groups in west central Africa known as Pygmies rather contemporary Cameroonians or other Bantu-speaking populations.
 It seems that these children descended from a group of Homo sapiens that branched off more than 200,000 years ago.
 Indigenous southern African populations are known collectively as Khoesan peoples and previous studies had revealed that these groups descended from the oldest distinct Homo sapiens lineage.
 However, these four children now show that their lineage was even older.